fst0pped/blades-in-the-dark-solo/PCs/PC-Zamira.md

 **Special ability:** Infiltrator.
 Not affected by quality or tier when bypassing security measures.

 ## Contacts
-**Close Friend:** Vestine.
+**Close Friend:** [[NPC-Vestine]].
 A swordmaster at the Red Sash sword academy and mentor for resistance members.

-**Rival:** Darmot.
+**Rival:** [[NPC-Darmot]].
 An Inspector tasked with bringing down the local resistance movement who always seems to be in the wrong place at the right time.

-**Vice Purveyor:** Arquo.
+**Vice Purveyor:** [[NPC-Arquo]].
 Community outreach overseer at the Iruvian Consulate.
 Organises 'integration' events with the local community and charitable work in the poorer communities.
 Endless opportunities to volunteer - streetwork, paperwork, organisation, approaching local businesses.
 A real exercise in local soft power.

 ## Looks
 Woman.
 Slim, fast, a gymnast's frame.
 Exotic looking, by Akorosian standards.
 Wears loose fitting clothing and a short cloak which can be pulled up as a hood when she wants to hide her face, and thrown back around her shoulders if she suddenly needs to run.